Vincent Enyeama: Legacy

 Enyeama is regarded as one of the greatest African goalkeepers of all time and one of the greatest Black goalkeepers of all time.
 In 2023, he was ranked the greatest African goalkeeper in history by the IFFHS.
 He was also considered to be one of the best goalkeepers in Ligue 1 in his prime.

 Personal life

 Enyeama is a Christian.
 He is married and a father of three.

 In 2004, he was involved in a car accident in Uyo, Akwa Ibom State southern Nigeria, in which two motorcycle passengers were killed.
 The driver of the car in which Enyeama was travelling was left in critical condition.
 Despite the severity of the accident, Enyeama suffered only bruises after the car somersaulted twice as it swerved to avoid the motorbike.

 His son Godswill Enyeama signed for Lille academy in 2024.
 A goalkeeper, he grew up in France where his father moved in 2011.
-Godswill first played for Lille area amateur club Croix for eight years before joining his former father's professional club.
+Godswill first played for Lille area amateur club Croix for eight years before joining his father's former professional club.